opendocsg/slw-judgments-backfill/2018_SGCA_1/report.md

  113 .—(1) For the purposes of this Act, an invention for a patent for which an application has been made or for which a patent has been granted shall, unless the context otherwise requires, be taken to be that specified in a claim of the specification of the application or patent, as the case may be, as interpretated by the description and any drawings contained in that specification, and the extent of the protection conferred by a patent or application for a patent shall be determined accordingly.

 35     In construing a patent specification, the claims themselves are the principal determinants.
-The description and other parts of the specification may assist in the construction but cannot be used to alter the plain meaning of the claims ( _First Currency Choice Pte Ltd v Main-Line Corporate Holdings Ltd_ [2008] 1 SLR(R) 335 at [23]–[24]).
-Subject to this, a patent specification “should be given a purposive construction rather than a purely literal one derived from applying to it the kind of meticulous verbal analysis in which lawyers are too often tempted by their training to indulge” ( _Bean Innovations Pte Ltd v Flexon (Pte) Ltd_ [2001] 2 SLR(R) 116 (“ _Bean Innovations_ ”) at [62] citing _Catnic Components Limited v Hill & Smith Limited_ [1982] RPC 183 at 243).
-Such an approach “balances the rights of the patentee and those of third parties” by “combin[ing] a fair protection for the patentee with a reasonable degree of certainty for third parties” ( _FE Global Electronics Pte Ltd and others v Trek Technology (Singapore) Pte Ltd and another appeal_ [2006] 1 SLR(R) 874 (“ _FE Global_ ”) at [14]).
+The description and other parts of the specification may assist in the construction but cannot be used to alter the plain meaning of the claims ( _First Currency Choice Pte Ltd v Main-Line Corporate Holdings Ltd_ <span class="citation">[2008] 1 SLR(R) 335</span> at [23]–[24]).
+Subject to this, a patent specification “should be given a purposive construction rather than a purely literal one derived from applying to it the kind of meticulous verbal analysis in which lawyers are too often tempted by their training to indulge” ( _Bean Innovations Pte Ltd v Flexon (Pte) Ltd_ <span class="citation">[2001] 2 SLR(R) 116</span> (“ _Bean Innovations_ ”) at [62] citing _Catnic Components Limited v Hill & Smith Limited_ [1982] RPC 183 at 243).
+Such an approach “balances the rights of the patentee and those of third parties” by “combin[ing] a fair protection for the patentee with a reasonable degree of certainty for third parties” ( _FE Global Electronics Pte Ltd and others v Trek Technology (Singapore) Pte Ltd and another appeal_ <span class="citation">[2006] 1 SLR(R) 874</span> (“ _FE Global_ ”) at [14]).

 36     The Appellant contended in its written submissions that the Judge erred in his interpretation of the Patent in three ways: